Costa Rica's Gold Coast

 Pinilla/Avellanas

-Gated communities and surf beaches 15-20 min south.
-More exclusive, less touristy.
+Gated communities and surf beaches 15-20 minutes south.
+More private and less tourist-heavy.

 Price Range$1,500 - $4,000/mo